nguyengiabach1201/fortran-tutorial/README.md

 # Fortran Tutorial
-An approachable introduction to Fortran.
+### An easily approachable introduction to Fortran.

 ---